ddast/xandra-android/README.md

   It does not matter how the text is entered, thus, all input methods such as typing, pasting or speech recognition should work.
-* The … button toggles a special keys bar containing *Escape*, *Tab*, *Ctrl*, *Super*, *Alt*, arrow keys, volume keys, *Insert*, *Delete*, *Home*, *End*, *PageUp/Down* and function keys.
+* The … button toggles a special keys bar containing *Escape*, *Tab*, *Ctrl*, *Super*, *Alt*, arrow keys, volume keys, middle mouse click, *Insert*, *Delete*, *Home*, *End*, *PageUp/Down* and function keys.
   The keys *Ctrl*, *Super* and *Alt* are usually used as modifier keys and therefore wait for the next character.
   So hitting *Ctrl* and then *q* will be interpreted as the combination *Ctrl+q*.
   To only type a modifier key without a second key, hit the button twice.
-* The empty area beyond the text field is used to control the mouse and works similar to the touchpad of laptops (hint: hiding the keyboard will increase the space for mouse control).
+* The empty area beyond the text field is used to control the mouse and works similar to the touchpad of laptops.
+  Note that hiding the keyboard will increase the space for mouse control.
-  A short click is interpreted as a left mouse click and a long press as a right mouse click.
+  A fast tap is interpreted as a left mouse click and a long press as a right mouse click.
-  Vertical scrolling works as a two-finger gesture (actually the maximum vertical movement of your two fingers is used, so it is possible to touch with the thumb of one hand and use one finger of the other hand for movement).
+  Vertical scrolling works as a two-finger gesture (actually the maximum vertical movement of your two fingers is used, so it is possible to rest the thumb of one hand on the touch screen and use one finger of the other hand for movement).
+  Drag and drop is implemented as a fast tap, quickly followed by a move gesture.